cambiotraining/quarto-course-template/README.md

   See our [template page](https://cambiotraining.github.io/quarto-course-template/materials.html) for guidelines about editing the materials." > README.md
   ```
+- Edit the title of the course in `index.md`.
 - Edit the `materials/_sidebar.yml` file to match your repository skeleton (at least the first 5 lines should be included).
 - If you discussed the outline of the course with the training developers, then create the directory structure in `materials/` and even create some minimal files for them (these can be added to `materials/_sidebar.yml`).
 - Initialise the repository: